Dare I scream it from the rooftops that my pretty lavender master bathroom makeover is finally done??!!

 I’d like to buy a nicer rod because this one reminds me of a geriatric orthopedic walker.
 Ugh!
 HA!

 The Closet Makeover

-When we moved in, the master bathroom closet had shelving that was covered in ugly contact paper.
+When we moved in, the master bathroom closet had shelving that was covered with ugly contact paper.

 I had even bought some cheap plastic buckets and called it “organized.”

 But clearly, I hadn’t done a great job with the previous makeover.

 Who in their right mind would do a makeover and leave the old vinyl floor moldings?!
 What was I thinking??
 LOL

 Removing the old sticky vinyl moldings was tough!
 There was lots of sanding and scraping (and a bit of cursing, too.
 LOL).
 I can’t seem to find those pictures, but believe me–it wasn’t the most fun part of this room makeover!